Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Solution method

 To ensure the feasibility of the solution, we introduced the following combinatorial cut

 Finally, we reformulate the MP based on the above analyses and construct the current problem (CP) at each node of the branch-and-cut search tree as

-In summary, the main procedure of our designed decomposition-based branch-and-cut algorithm for the TT-VS-DCA problem can be presented as follows: (1) Relax CP (\ref{rmp}) by discarding constraints (\ref{zbinary}) and solving it to the optimum.
+In summary, the main procedure of our designed decomposition-based integer L-shaped algorithm for the TT-VS-DCA problem can be presented as follows: (1) Relax CP (\ref{rmp}) by discarding constraints (\ref{zbinary}) and solving it to the optimum.
 It is worth noting that no optimality cut or subgradient cut has been generated yet.
 (2) Decide whether to proceed with the computation.
 If the stopping criteria are met, terminate the algorithm.
 Otherwise, we select a $z^l_{k,i,t}\notin\{0,1\}$ and then branch at this node.
 (3) Repeat the previous step until an integer solution $\mathbf{z}^*$ is obtained.
 In this process, it is necessary to determine whether to add optimality cuts (\ref{opt_cut}) and (\ref{copt_cut}) or feasibility cuts (\ref{feasibility_cut}).

 In the specific implementation, we construct a branch-and-cut search tree using the state-of-the-art commercial solver GUROBI.
 The optimality cuts (\ref{opt_cut}) and (\ref{copt_cut}) as well as the feasibility cut (\ref{feasibility_cut}) are added to the CP step-by-step using the lazy constraint callback function.
 During the search process, the callback function is executed at the node where the relaxed CP is solved to the optimum, or a new MIP incumbent is found.
-The pseudocode of the proposed decomposition-based branch-and-cut algorithm is presented in Algorithm~\ref{table:algorithm} in Appendix \ref{sec:algorithmflow}.
-Notably, when the timetables are fixed, vehicle schedules and dynamic-capacity allocation plans in each scenario can be solved independently and in parallel.
+The pseudocode of this algorithm is presented in Algorithm~\ref{table:algorithm} in Appendix \ref{sec:algorithmflow}.
+When the timetable is fixed, the vehicle schedule and dynamic-capacity allocation plan in each scenario can be optimized in parallel.